lucasmpcastello/.github/profile/README.md

 ### Nov 3, 14:00-15:00 -- [Misha Skopenkov](https://users.mccme.ru/mskopenkov): [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard) as an intro to 2-dimensional [lattice QED](https://en.wikipedia.org/wiki/Lattice_field_theory), part I/II

+We present a new completely elementary model that describes the creation, annihilation, and motion of non-interacting electrons and positrons along a line.
+It is a modification of the model known under the names Feynman checkers, one-dimensional quantum walk, or the Ising model at imaginary temperature.
+It can be viewed as a six-vertex model with certain complex weights of the vertices.
+We show that the discrete model is consistent with the continuum quantum field theory, namely, reproduces the known expected charge density as the lattice step tends to zero.
+Most of the talk is accessible to undergraduate students; no knowledge of physics is assumed.

+joint work with A. Ustinov

 ### Nov 10, 14:00 -- [Misha Skopenkov](https://users.mccme.ru/mskopenkov): [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard) as an intro to 2-dimensional [lattice QED](https://en.wikipedia.org/wiki/Lattice_field_theory), part II/II

 ### Nov 10, 16:00 -- Victor el Adji -- matrix factorizations, part I